 - Graduate and Postdoctoral studies

 The university’s accessibility office is called Student Accessibility Services (SAS).
 SAS works with students with disabilities to ensure they have equal opportunities for academic success.
 SAS operates under the Ontario Human Rights Code and will help students arrange academic accommodations to support their studies.

-Student Accessibilty Services invites incoming students with documented disabilities to participate in MyStart: Accessibility.
+Student Accessibility Services invites incoming students with documented disabilities to participate in their summer transition program.
 Students who have previously participated in these workshops feel better prepared and are more successful in the first few months of university.

 In addition to providing an opportunity to meet other new students, this program will help you to understand the real differences between high school and university, learn about self-advocacy and how to use your strengths, and interact with key staff who can provide academic and learning support.

 For more information about accessibility at Ontario Tech University, and their current initiatives to address issues of accessibility, please see Ontario Tech University's Accessibility Plan.